IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

    C:\Users\Username\AppData\Roaming\Works\MATLAB Add-Ons\Apps\WaveProSHM\examples\

-Examples consists of:
+Examples consist of:

   * ``gmsh_geo`` folder which contains two files with examples of geometries used to produce meshes in `GMSH <https://gmsh.info/>`_ software.
   * ``inputs`` folder which contains two files with examples of inputs which are structures saved in .mat files.

 ..
   * ``gmsh_out`` folder which stores .msh mesh exported from `GMSH <https://gmsh.info/>`_
-  * ``mesh`` folder which contains two meshes converted form `GMSH <https://gmsh.info/>`_ msh format to spectral element method meshes saved as .mat files.
+  * ``mesh`` folder which contains two meshes converted from `GMSH <https://gmsh.info/>`_ .msh format to spectral element method meshes saved as .mat files.

 .. _Mesh preparation in GMSH:

 Mesh preparation in GMSH
 ========================
-Mesh can be prepared directly in the graphical user interface of `GMSH <https://gmsh.info/>`_ but using input file with .geo extension enables more automated process of mesh generation.
+Mesh can be prepared directly in the graphical user interface of `GMSH <https://gmsh.info/>`_ but using an input file with .geo extension enables a more automated process of mesh generation.
 Please refer to examples of .geo files located in ``gmsh_geo`` folder.

 ..
 Note::